eclipse-ee4j/starter/README.md

 # Eclipse Starter for Jakarta EE
 This is the official Eclipse Foundation starter for Jakarta EE.
 It generates code to help get started with Jakarta EE projects using Maven.
 It is possible to do so using a Maven Archetypes.
 In the future the Starter will include a Web UI.

+## Current Release
+Please note that this is a development version of the starter.
+For the current release, please visit the [project website](https://eclipse-ee4j.github.io/starter/).
+This code will allow you to use features that are not yet released.
+It will also allow you to build the starter from source.

 ## Building Maven Archetype from Source
 In order to build the Maven Archetype from source, please download this repository on your file system (the easiest way may be to [download as zip](https://github.com/eclipse-ee4j/starter/archive/refs/heads/master.zip)).
 Then execute (please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Maven 3+](https://maven.apache.org/download.cgi)):